sarthakkhandelwal7/indian-comic-style-transfer/README.md

 1. **Panel Extraction**: Use a Python/OpenCV script to crop rectangular panels from the PDF.
 2. **Data Preparation**: Resize and center‑crop all panels to 512×512 px; store in `data/style/`.
-3. **Prompt Assignment**: Use one or a small set of style‑focused prompts to label each image.
+3. **Prompt Assignment**: Use 一 or a small set of style‑focused prompts to label each image.
 4. **LoRA Fine‑tuning**: Run the Hugging Face Diffusers LoRA example on these panels.
 5. **Inference & Review**: Generate test outputs in Colab; compare against original panels.
 6. **Iteration**: Tweak prompts, hyperparameters, and dataset composition based on results.

-> **Note**: All steps are subject to change as we learn what works best for this niche comic style.

 ## 🚧 Current State